 To filter out the STAT or TCMPR lines matching the job filtering criteria specified below and using the optional arguments below.
-The output STAT lines are written to the file specified using the "dump row" argument.
-Required Args: -dump row
+The output STAT lines are written to the file specified using the "dump_row" argument.
+Required Args: -dump_row simple arithmetic mean (default)

-"summary"
+· "summary"